jareddilley/Desk-Roomba/README.md

 ![image](https://github.com/jareddilley/Desk-Roomba/blob/main/Media/roomba-schematic.PNG)

 Full Arduino schematic for anyone trying to build the project.
-If there are any confusions feel free to ask in the comments.
+For those who want a closer look, the diagram can be found in the Fritzing Schematic folder.
+If there are any confusions feel free to ask in the discussion.

 # Object Detection
 ![image](https://github.com/jareddilley/Desk-Roomba/blob/main/Media/ultrasonic-sensor-demo.gif)